List of giant pandas

-This is a list of giant pandas, both alive and deceased.
+This is a partial list of giant pandas, both alive and deceased.
 The giant panda is a conservation-reliant vulnerable species.
-Wild population estimates vary; one estimate shows that there are about 1,590 individuals living in the wild, while a 2006 study via DNA analysis estimated that this figure could be as high as 2,000 to 3,000.
+Wild population estimates of the bear vary; one estimate shows that there are about 1,590 individuals living in the wild, while a 2006 study via DNA analysis estimated that this figure could be as high as 2,000 to 3,000.